Camp Lejeune Bladder Cancer Lawsuit

 Camp Lejeune Bladder Cancer Claims Due to Contaminated Water

 As a firm where many of our attorneys and staff have close family ties to the military, we fight hard to ensure those who serve and protect us get the justice they deserve.
 Please call 1-800-525-7111 for a FREE, no-obligation consultation concerning a potential Camp Lejeune bladder cancer lawsuit.
-These lawsuits may move forward under new legislation, the “Camp Lejeune Justice Act.”
-This legislation passed the Senate on June 16, 2022.
+These claims and lawsuits may move forward under new legislation, the “Camp Lejeune Justice Act.”
+This legislation passed the Senate in a final vote on the broader PACT Act on August 2, 2022.

 Did Contaminated Water at Camp Lejeune Cause Bladder Cancer?